juhanikataja/blogtest/_posts/core-concepts.md

 ## Handmade pod

 Pods are objects that keep given number of containers running.
 If a container dies for some reason, pod will automatically try to run it again.
+One needs keep in mind that usually pods are not created by hand except in few special cases.
+Instead, higher level objects (Deployments, DeploymentConfigs, etc...) are typically utilized.

 In our case, the pod will run the container image with the web server.